EZee-AP/ConanExileMods/ClassMod/Mod/ClassMod/README.md

 ```
 By using this source you agree that any work derived from it will be
 used for none profit (including donations) unless granted, and that
-the derived work will fully support ModControlPanel intergration
+the derived work will fully support ModControlPanel integration
-for class features (charactersheet etc).
+for class features (character sheet etc).
 ```

 ```